MaximFilimonovGH/Station404/README.md

 # More info

-More information can be found here: https://constellation-mw.itch.io/station-404
+More information can be found here (including working prototype): https://constellation-mw.itch.io/station-404